 Roundtable is run from your home directory with the rtb script, if it has been installed as suggested.
-See the Setting Up Roundtable Users section.
+See Section 3.5, "Setting Up Roundtable Users" [3-7].
 Enter the following commands to run Roundtable:

 '''

 $ cd

 $ rtb

 '''

 The Roundtable Main Menu appears.